telefonicaid/fiware-skuld/README.rst

 Unit tests with Docker execution
 ********************************
 Skuld unit tests can be executed by docker.
-To do that, firtly it is required to create the docker image, with the following command:
+To do that, firstly it is required the creation of the docker image, with the following command:

 .. code::